nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Test case: `game --list ant`<br>
        Expected: The game Valorant is listed, as its `GAME_ID` contains the keyword `ant`.

+### Viewing a friend's full data

+1. View a friend's full game information, including their in-game usernames

+    1. Prerequisites: A friend with `FRIEND_ID` Draco exists in gitGud.

+    2. Test case: `friend --get Draco`<br>
+       Expected: The full information about friend with `FRIEND_ID` Draco is listed.

+    3. Test case: `friend --get Dra`<br>
+        Expected: No friend is found.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Test case: `friend --get co`<br>
+       Expected: No friend is found.
+Error details shown in the status message.
+Status bar remains the same.

+    5. \Other incorrect delete commands to try: `friend --get`, `...`
+       Expected: Similar to previous.

+2. ### Viewing a game's full data

+1. View a game's full information, including the friends which play that game.

+    1. Prerequisites: A game with `GAME_NAME` Valorant exists in gitGud.

+    2. Test case: `game --get Valorant`<br>
+       Expected: The full information about game with `GAME_NAME` Valorant is listed.

+    3. Test case: `game --get Valo`<br>
+       Expected: No game is found.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Test case: `game --get rant`<br>
+       Expected: No game is found.
+Error details shown in the status message.
+Status bar remains the same.

+    5. \Other incorrect delete commands to try: `game --get`, `...`
+       Expected: Similar to previous.

 ### Saving data